New Guinea: European contact

 In 1883, following a short-lived French annexation of New Ireland, the British colony of Queensland annexed south-eastern New Guinea.
 However, the Queensland government's superiors in the United Kingdom revoked the claim, and (formally) assumed direct responsibility in 1884, when Germany claimed north-eastern New Guinea as the protectorate of German New Guinea (also called Kaiser-Wilhelmsland).

 The first Dutch government posts were established in 1898 and in 1902: Manokwari on the north coast, Fak-Fak in the west and Merauke in the south at the border with British New Guinea.
 The German, Dutch and British colonial administrators each attempted to suppress the still-widespread practices of inter-village warfare and headhunting within their respective territories.

-In 1905, the British government transferred some administrative responsibility over southeast New Guinea to Australia (which renamed the area "Territory of Papua"); and, in 1906, transferred all remaining responsibility to Australia.
+On 18 March 1902, the British government transferred some administrative responsibility over southeast New Guinea to Australia (which renamed the area "Territory of Papua"); and, in 1906, transferred all remaining responsibility to Australia.
 During World War I, Australian forces seized German New Guinea, which in 1920 became the Territory of New Guinea, to be administered by Australia under a League of Nations mandate.
 The territories under Australian administration became collectively known as The Territories of Papua and New Guinea (until February 1942).

 Before about 1930, European maps showed the highlands as uninhabited forests.
 When first flown over by aircraft, numerous settlements with agricultural terraces and stockades were observed.
 The most startling discovery took place on 4 August 1938, when Richard Archbold discovered the Grand Valley of the Baliem River, which had 50,000 yet-undiscovered Stone Age farmers living in orderly villages.
 The people, known as the Dani, were the last society of its size to make first contact with the rest of the world.
 A 1930 expedition led by the prospector Michael Lehay also encountered an indigenous group in the highlands.
 The inhabitants, believing themselves to be the only people in the world and, having never seen Europeans before, initially believed the explorers to be spirits of the dead due to the local belief that a person's skin turned white when they died and crossed into the land of the dead.